matsengrp/gctree/README.md

 * `gctree.py simulate --help`: simulate data
 * `gctree.py test --help`: performs tests of the likelihood and outputs validation plots.

+The under-the-hood functionality of the `gctree.py` library might be useful for some users trying to go beyond the scons pipelines.
+For example mapping colors to tree image nodes can be achieved with the `--colormap` argument.
+Colors can be useful for visualizing other cell/genotype properties on the tree.

 ## FUNCTIONALITY UNDER DEVELOPMENT

 ### arguments for both inference and simulation programs